Google Cloud Keys

 Note

-If you confirm scheduled destruction, the version will be destroyed from CCKM in the configured soft-delete wait time, and cannot be recovered.
+If you confirm scheduled destruction, the version will be destroyed from GCP after the configured soft-delete wait time.

 Click Yes, Schedule Destruction to confirm the action.